 This is actually my favorite budgeting method because, in my opinion, it doesn’t feel like I’m budgeting.

-Traditional budgeting tells you to save the remaining of your paycheck after paying your living expenses.
+Traditional budgeting tells you to save the remainder of your paycheck after paying your living expenses.
 But for most people, the reality is that after all your bills and expenses are paid, you’re left with nothing.

 The reverse budget system turns your finances around by focusing on this concept: